20 and 50 grams of carbs – how much food is that?

 20 grams of carbs in lower-carb foods

-Getting to 20 grams of carbs by just eating spinach (bottom right plate) requires an enormous effort.
-At 1.4 grams of digestible carbs per 100 gram you’d have to eat about three pounds (1.5 kilos) of spinach.
-Please note that this is even more than is shown above, this is simply all the spinach we could fit onto the plate!
+Getting to 20 grams of net carbs by just eating spinach (bottom right plate) requires an enormous effort.
+At 1.4 grams of net carbs per 100 grams you’d have to eat about three pounds (1.5 kilos) or 42 cups of spinach.
+Please note that this is much more than what is shown above.
+This is simply all the spinach we could fit onto the plate!

-However, by adding some slightly more carb-rich vegetables like peppers and cherry tomatoes, it’s quite easy to get to 20 grams (top left plate).
+However, by adding some other low-carb vegetables like peppers and cherry tomatoes, it’s quite easy to get to 20 grams (top left plate).
 One large yellow bell pepper, half a large zucchini, one cup of cherry tomatoes, and five cups of spinach total up to 20 grams of net carbs.

 50 grams of carbs in high-carb foods

 Adding a bit more bread, pasta, rice or potatoes will easily take you above 50 grams of carbs as well – the suggested limit for a more moderate low-carb diet.